[DISCLOSURE: Cards from our partners are mentioned below.]

 Another strategy for getting discounts from Amazon purchases is to use Amazon gift cards, which can be purchased at some office supply stores.
 The SimplyCash Business Card from American Express offers 5% cash back for purchases at U.S. office supply stores and on wireless telephone services.
 It also features 3% cash back on a category of your choice including airlines, hotels, car rentals, gas stations, restaurants, advertising and shipping, and on all other purchases.
 There is no annual fee for this card.

 This card offers 6% cash back on up to $6,000 spent each year at U.S. supermarkets, which often sell gift cards for Amazon.
 In addition, this card offers 3% cash back for purchases from select U.S. department stores, and 1% cash back on all other purchases.
-There is a $75 annual fee for this card.
+There is a $0 intro annual fee for the first year of Card Membership, then a $95 annual fee.

 Before you apply for any credit card, it can be helpful to check your credit standing so you can target your search to credit cards that fall within your credit range.
 You can get two of your credit scores for free on Credit.com, and they’re updated every 30 days.